-School Stability Data - A true school stability measure (i.e., the number of youth remaining in their school of origin after experiencing a home placement change) requires cross-agency data sharing and analysis.
+School Stability Data - Since the original publishing of this guide, the California Department of Education has taken a major step in collecting and sharing school stability data.
+Data is now available on how many youth in foster care are remaining in one school across a given school year.
+This data is an important first step in understanding school stability across the state.
+However, in order to have a real understanding of school stability, additional data is needed.
+A true school stability measure (i.e., the number of youth remaining in their school of origin after experiencing a home placement change) requires cross-agency data sharing and analysis.
+This data measure would go beyond the current data available to tell us whether youth are remaining stable after home placement changes, allowing us to see whether youth are consistently exercising these rights.
 Support from state-level education and child welfare agencies is essential to create accountability for improving school stability by including a statewide measure on the Education and CCR Dashboards and DataQuest and providing assistance to those counties struggling to demonstrate improvements.